plotly/academy/_react/1-introduction.md

 }
 </style>

+In this first chapter of the tutorial we'll go through the React basics, before starting to build the above app in chapter two.
+If you feel comfortable with React and JSX feel free to [skip ahead](/react/2-first-app/) but **I highly recommend going through this chapter to make sure you know React**!

 ## Getting Started

 We'll use <a target="_blank" href="https://react.jsbin.com/sewaru/11/edit?js,output"><code>react.jsbin.com</code></a> for the initial explanation, which has a fully featured React environment set up.
 With this, you can quickly experiment and get a feel for `React.js`.